Tybee Island History

-The name “Tybee,” like the history of the Island itself, has many interpretations.
-Most historians believe “Tybee” is derived from the Native American Euchee word for “salt” – one of many local, natural resources that played important roles in the Island’s history.
+The name “Tybee,” like the history of the island itself, has many interpretations.
+Most historians believe “Tybee” is derived from the Native American Euchee word for “salt” – one of many local, natural resources that played important roles in the island’s history.

-For many decades pirates visited the Island in search of a safe haven and hiding place for treasure.
+For many decades, pirates visited the island in search of a safe haven and hiding place for treasure.
 Tybee and other remote islands were also a source of fresh water and game.

 Superior French and British settlements eventually forced Spain to relinquish their claim on Tybee and other islands.
-In 1733 General James Oglethorpe led the settlement of this area, which was called Savannah because of the vast marshlands and tall grass.
+In 1733, General James Oglethorpe led the settlement of this area, which was called Savannah because of the vast marshlands and tall grass.
 The new colony of Georgia was named in honor of King George of England.

-During the Revolutionary War, Tybee was the staging area for French Admiral D’Estaing’s ill-fated 1779 “Siege of Savannah,” when combined multinational forces attempted to defeat the British held Savannah.
+During the Revolutionary War, Tybee was the staging area for French Admiral D’Estaing’s ill-fated 1779 “Siege of Savannah”, when combined multinational forces attempted to defeat the British held Savannah.
 During the War of 1812, the Tybee Island Lighthouse was used to signal Savannah of possible attack by the British.
 Though no such attack took place, a “Martello Tower” was constructed on Tybee to provide protection in guarding the Savannah River.
-On the western end of the island, an area known as a “Lazaretto”, a variation of an Italian word meaning ‘hospital for the contagious’, was established to quarantine slaves and other passengers who might be carrying diseases.
+On the western end of the island, an area known as a “Lazaretto”, a variation of an Italian word meaning ‘hospital for the contagious’, was established to quarantine slaves and other passengers who may have been carrying diseases.
 Tybee would be the final port of call for many of those quarantined there.